David Cassidy: Alcohol-related driving incidents and criminal charges

 Cassidy was arrested for driving under the influence (DUI) in Florida on November 3, 2010.

 Cassidy was arrested for DUI in Schodack, New York, in the early hours of August 21, 2013.
 He was pulled over after failing to dim his headlights as he passed a police car going in the opposite direction.
 After performing poorly on a field sobriety test, Cassidy was subjected to an alcohol breath test, returning a blood alcohol level of 0.10%, which was above the New York legal limit of 0.08%.
-The arresting officer, one Tom Jones, reported that Cassidy was polite and courteous; in reference to a 1965 hit song by singer Tom Jones, Cassidy jokingly asked the officer, "What's New, Pussycat?"
+The arresting officer, named Tom Jones, reported that Cassidy was polite and courteous.
+Referring to a 1965 hit song by singer Tom Jones, Cassidy jokingly asked the officer, "What's New, Pussycat?"
 Cassidy was charged, taken to jail, and released several hours later on $2,500 bail.
 On May 12, 2015, Cassidy was sentenced to community service, a fine, and a six-month license suspension.

 Cassidy was arrested on suspicion of DUI in California on January 10, 2014, after he made an illegal right turn against a red light.
 He was held overnight in jail, ordered to undergo inpatient rehabilitation, and placed on probation for five years.

-On September 9, 2015, Cassidy was cited in Fort Lauderdale, Florida, on charges of leaving the scene of a car accident, improper lane change, expired tags and driving on a suspended license.
+On September 9, 2015, Cassidy was cited in Fort Lauderdale, Florida, on charges of leaving the scene of a car accident, improper lane change, expired plates and driving on a suspended license.